By Daniel Bren, CEO & Co-Founder

 Criminal ransomware gangs try to find and exploit any OT and IT security vulnerabilities that industrial manufacturers to breach their operational environments.
 Many cyber attacks can result in ransomware demands.
 Pulp and paper manufacturing is a multi-billion dollar global industry.
 The recent pandemic increased demand for corrugated cardboard and pulp production.
 From toilet paper and package shipments to paper goods for food deliveries, CIPA (the European association representing the paper industry) noted this trend in its 2021 annual statistics.

-Whether they deal with recycling OCC, packaging board, mixed waste, securing production lines, drying processes, or power and boiler generation, pulp and paper manufacturers rely on effective and efficient cybersecurity solutions to minimize risks that can impact their industrial operations.
+Whether they deal with recycling OCC, packaging boards, mixed waste, securing production lines, drying processes, or power and boiler generation, manufacturers rely on effective and efficient pulp and paper cybersecurity solutions to minimize risks that can impact their industrial operations.
 OTORIO’s industrial-native solutions prioritize risk mitigation, add business context, and allow plants to manage multi-site OT, IT, and IIoT networked environments from one central dashboard.

 As industry leader ANDRITZ Pulp and Paper’s OT cybersecurity partner, OTORIO knows how crucial safety, uninterrupted energy supplies, plant operations, and reliable utilities are to the pulp and paper manufacturing processes.
 The sophisticated industrial machines crafted by ANDRITZ for the pulp and paper industry span a wide range of uses: Yankee dryers for making tissue paper, power boilers that produce steam and electricity from renewable fuels, and wood processing machines are just a few of the dozens of industry-specific industrial machines.
 Each relies on multiple technologies, data sources, automation, digitalization, and procedures to optimize process performance.